chinonsoajagba/bookstore-frontend/Readme.md

 ### Frontend (Vue.js)

-- Display list of books with Font Awesome icons
+- Display list of lessons with Font Awesome icons
-- Search books by title/description
+- Search lessons by title/description
 - Sort by title, price, or availability (ascending/descending)
 - Add to cart with inventory management
 - Shopping cart with remove functionality